 After all that exploring there is no better place for a snack and a sit down than the aptly named View Point Café; a truly unique place to take in the amazing views over the water while watching some of the world’s largest vessels making their way in and out of the port.
 The menu contains a range of very reasonably priced food and drink, from comforting ‘butties’ and big breakfasts to the lighter quiche of the day served with salad or chips and peas.
 There is also a lovely children’s menu and a range of cakes and pastries too.
 Don’t forget to pop next door to the visitor centre to identify the ships you have seen come and go that day.

 The rustic café provides the perfect place to warm up with a hot chocolate and one of the many homemade cakes.
-For a more substantial snack you can get a bacon roll or a sandwich before heading back out into the wilderness for more exploring.
+Alternatively, you could opt for a bacon roll or sandwich, cheese or fruit scone, home-made bread pudding, soup or lasagne before heading back out into the wilderness for more exploring.

 Further along the coast, visitors to Southwold will be utterly charmed by a nostalgic seaside experience.
-The beach hut-lined shore is perfect for a stroll along to the pier, lined with shops and quirky automaton amusements and several places to stop for a bite to eat.
+The beach hut-lined shore is perfect for a stroll along to the pier, lined with shops and quirky automaton amusements, plus The Clockhouse cafe serving delicious sandwiches, paninis, pizzas and hot drinks.

 Nestled alongside the bank of the River Deben in Woodbridge you will find the The Tea Hut, an oasis of calm for families, friends and dog walkers alike, it is the perfect place to rest up and warm up with a hot chocolate after a walk along the river.
 They have a menu of comforting meals such as quiche, jacket potatoes and falafel burgers as well as an extensive kids menu.
 While away the hours on the outdoor decking, watch the boats go by.